mome3/strato-fork/source/_videos/onchain-oracles-end-of-year-wrap-up-and-easy-savings.md

 **[47:03] Jim Hormuzdiar:** Like.

 **[47:06] Victor Wong:** To get to have some privacy.
 I think people are realizing that like that should be an expectation to a certain point.
 Right.
 I do think the right thing about shielded balances, like you don't have to protect everything, but you have to protect certain things like how much you got.

+<a id="giveaway"></a>

+### Year-end giveaway

-Okay, before we dive into our 2026 predictions, I want to announce our giveaway.
+**[47:06] Victor Wong:** Okay, before we dive into our 2026 predictions, I want to announce our giveaway.
 Tying into Kieren's thing about metal.
 Prices are way up this year despite crypto.
 We want to take away some of the crypto down paying by doing a giveaway where we give away three of our silver tokens.
 So each silver token is equivalent to 1oz SilverST and to enter into this, it's a lucky draw.
 You have to put your Mercata address on our Telegram and we will pull three lucky winners from all the addresses we get and we will send them one silver ST equivalent to one ounce of silver.
 So hopefully that will be a nice holiday present for a couple people and we hope that you sign up as quickly as possible.

+<a id="predictions-2026"></a>

+### 2026 predictions

-Okay.
+**[47:06] Victor Wong:** Okay.
 With that, let's go to predictions.
 Jim, what are your predictions for 2026?
 Okay.

 **[48:24] Jim Hormuzdiar:** My prediction is that this will be the year of usability.
 It has to be.
 There's so much riding on, there's so much good technology out there right now and there's so much riding on who wins this.
 And so many of these products which are based on something very solid just can't be used.
 I won't call out names, but multiple times this year Kieren might come to me and say like, here's a really cool project, go use it.
 And then I would waste days and days just trying out to do the most basic things with it.
 And I know how this stuff works.